LisiLisenok/Chime/howto.md

 	"name": ["name of first scheduler", "name of second scheduler"] }
 ```
-Where "names" is array of Strings with names of schedulers info is requested for.
+Where `names` is array of `Strings` with names of schedulers info is requested for.

 ##### Response.
 ```json